sagnik1-patra/todo/README.md

 6.To log out, click the "Logout" button.
 Features

-Create tasks with various details like time limit, due date, and priority.
+1.Create tasks with various details like time limit, due date, and priority.

-Add subtasks to tasks.
+2.Add subtasks to tasks.

-Mark tasks as completed.
+3.Mark tasks as completed.

-Delete tasks.
+4.Delete tasks.

 Technologies Used

 HTML

 CSS

 JavaScript

 php